TritonDataCenter/manta/docs/user-guide/storage-reference.md

     x-response-time: 7
     x-server-name: fef8c5b8-3483-458f-95dc-7d9172ecefd1

-If no `origin` header is sent, the request is assumed to not be originating from a browser, and the original list of values is echoed back.
+If no `origin` header is sent, the system assumes that the request did not originate from a browser and the original list of values is echoed back.
-Note this is non-conforming to the CORS specification, but allows you to administratively see what is stored on your object.
+While this behavior does not conform to the CORS specification, it does allow you to administratively see what is stored on your object.

 `access-control-expose-headers` is supported as a list of HTTP headers that a browser will expose.
 This list is not interpreted by the system.

 `access-control-allow-methods` is supported as a list of HTTP methods that the system will honor for this request.
 You can only specify HTTP operations the system
 supports: HEAD, GET, PUT, DELETE.

 `access-control-max-age` is supported and uninterpreted by the system.